What’s New

 Custom severity labels.
 Default values are low, medium, high, and critical.

-Step 3: Create Scope & Reward Groups
+Step 3: Create Scope and Reward Groups

 Select the reward tag category